lukekaye/conway-spring-app/README.md

 - `board` can be provided in the call to the `game/next` endpoint as a representation of an array.
 It should be rectangular.
 - Generation `0` is the initial state of the board.
 Generation `1` is the first evolution, and so on.
 - `steps` provided in the call to `game/next` endpoint states the number of generations beyond the initial `0` generation that are simulated.
 Therefore, `steps = 10` will run the simulation up to and including generation `10`, that is, results for `0`, `1`, ..., `10` are simulated and saved. `steps` <= `0` will not run the simulation beyond the initial state.
+- `boardName` will be saved to the database with a successful `game/next` invocation, even if `board` is provided.
+This is intended behaviour.